• Skip to primary navigation

 How to make Water Kefir

-All you need is water, light brown sugar and kefir grains.
+All you need is water, light brown sugar, and kefir grains.
 The simplest way to obtain the grains is to buy online.
-I recommend finding an online seller that has micro-biologically verified (lab tested) grains, this will ensure quality and safety.
-The process really couldn’t be more simple from there.
+I recommend finding an online seller that has microbiologically verified (lab-tested) grains; this will ensure quality and safety.
+The process really couldn’t be simpler from there.

-The first couple of batches of water kefir you brew may not have a huge amount of activity.
-This is perfectly normal and due to the trauma of travel; it may take a few brews to begin growing.
+The first couple of batches of water kefir brews may not have a huge amount of activity.
+This is perfectly normal and due to the trauma of travel.
 Making water kefir is not an exact science and it’s best to experiment a little to see what works for you.

 TIPS:

 • Try not to use tap water, it contains chemicals such as chlorine and fluoride.
 It will harm your grains over time.
 Having said that, this is what’s available to most of us, the process will still work.
-Well water is ideal.
+Filtered water works well or run water from the tap and leave it for several hours, then use.

 • Don’t use bottled water, it may be too high in minerals.